 United Community Banks, Inc. Announces Completion of Merger With Progress Financial Corporation

-/EIN News/ -- GREENVILLE, S.C., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- United Community Banks, Inc. (NASDAQ: UCBI) (United) completed its merger with Progress Financial Corporation (Progress), effective January 3, 2023.
-In this transaction, Progress’s bank subsidiary, Progress Bank and Trust, was merged into United’s bank subsidiary, United Community Bank.
+GREENVILLE, S.C., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- United Community Banks, Inc. UCBI (United) completed its merger with Progress Financial Corporation (Progress), effective January 3, 2023.
+In this transaction, Progress's bank subsidiary, Progress Bank and Trust, was merged into United's bank subsidiary, United Community Bank.
 Progress will now operate under the United brand.

 Progress is headquartered in Huntsville, Alabama and operates a 14-branch network in Alabama markets including Birmingham, Daphne, Decatur, Florence and Tuscaloosa; and on the Florida Panhandle from Destin to Panama City.
 Progress has organically built a valuable franchise with a focus on providing excellent service and growing deep customer relationships in its fast-growing southeastern markets.
 As of September 30, 2022, Progress reported total assets of $1.7 billion, total loans of $1.4 billion, and total deposits of $1.5 billion.